christ-resurrected/gospel-tracts/tract_pocket_trifold.typ

       width: 6fr,
       faith.christ,
     )[JESUS DIED AND ROSE FROM THE GRAVE]
-    #v(-1mm) Jesus was crucified unjustly but God raised Him from the dead, proving Jesus is the Son of God.
+    #v(-1mm) Jesus was crucified unjustly but God raised Him from the dead and seated Him at His right hand, proving Jesus is the Son of God.
-    He gave His life as a ransom, to open our eyes, to turn us back to God and free us from our selfish ways.
+    Jesus gave His life as a ransom, to open our eyes, to turn us back to God, to free us from our selfish ways.
-    He suffered greatly, hoping we would listen to Him and be changed into righteous people who *love* God and *do* His will.
+    This He suffered, hoping we would listen to Him and be changed into righteous people who *love* God and *do* His will.
     #see[Matthew 12:39-40; Mrk.10:45, 12:29-31; John 12:32; Acts 26:18]

     #h2-emoji(dx: -0mm, dy: -2mm, size: 25pt, scale-x: 100%, seedling)[FORGIVENESS AND NEW LIFE OFFERED TO ALL]
     #verse[John 14:6][Jesus said to him, *#quote[I am the way, the truth, and the life.
 No one comes to the Father except through Me.]*]

     All who trust Jesus and *humbly submit* to His authority are forgiven by God.
-They are released from captivity to sin and receive the Holy Spirit to give them power for a new supernatural life.
+They are released from captivity to sin and receive the Holy Spirit, empowered for a new life.
 This is a gift of God’s grace, but is not something we can abuse.
-Scripture urges Christians to remain in the grace of God and warns them not to receive His grace in vain.
+Scripture urges Christians to remain in the grace of God and warns them not to receive it in vain.
     #see[Acts 5:32, 10:43, 13:38-39; Rom.11:22; 2-Cor.5:17, 6:1; Eph.2:8-10; Tit.2:11-14; Jude 1:4]
   ],
   [